 Ana Trujillo Limon

-Ana Trujillo Limon (Ana Maria Trujillo) has worked in the communications and media industry for more than a decade.
-She chose this field to tell peoples’ stories and make information understandable to the community.
-Her career started as a reporter at the Santa Fe New Mexican before taking a job as an editor in an outdoor industry trade magazine in Colorado.
-She is currently editor-in-chief of the Financial Planning Association's publications, which includes the APEX Award-winning Journal of Financial Planning, the FPA Next Generation Planner, and the FPA Practice Management Blog.
-In the community, she volunteers with Conejos Clean Water, an environmental non-profit organization based in the San Luis Valley in Colorado, where she grew up.
+Ana Trujillo Limon has worked in the communications and media industry for more than a 15 years, working mostly in financial services.
+She chose this field to tell peoples’ stories and to simplify complex ideas.
+She currently serves as a director of coaching and advisor content at an RIA based in Omaha, Neb.
+She started her career as a reporter before making the jump to editing.
+She served as the editor-in-chief of the Financial Planning Association's publications, including the APEX Award-winning Journal of Financial Planning, the FPA Next Generation Planner, and the FPA Practice Management Blog.
 Ana is a member of the American Copy Editors Society and the Association of Latino Professionals for America.
-She lives in Wheat Ridge, Colorado with her husband Jamie Limon.
-She holds a bachelor's degree from the University of Miami.
-She holds a certificate in leadership from the Latino Leadership Institute at the University of Denver, a Poynter and ACES Certificate in Editing and is currently pursuing and MBA in finance from the University of Colorado, Denver.
+She holds a bachelor's degree from the University of Miami and an MBA from the University of Colorado, Denver.

 Lessons from journalism: Pay your diverse talent so they can build wealth